 - Talk to your vet about anxiety medications.
 Your veterinarian may recommend that you start giving your pet anxiety medications for dogs to help keep your canine calm.
 Keep in mind that it’s often necessary to experiment with different medications types until you find the one that works best for your dog, so you may not see results overnight.

 - Fit your pooch with a Thundershirt. — Thundershirts are snug-fitting garments that help your pooch feel calmer by swaddling him tightly.
 The Thundershirt is one of the safest possible treatments for anxiety since it won’t cause any side effects.
 You can also create a DIY Thundershirt if you’re a crafty pet parent.
+Check out our full hands-on Thundershirt review to evaluate if it’s a good potential solution for your dog’s anxiety.

 - Pick up and use a snuffle mat.
 Using a snuffle mat is a great way to bust doggie boredom and ease canine anxiety.
 These mats tap into your dog’s foraging instincts keeping him engaged even when you’re absent (although for more intense dog separation anxiety, they might not do much to help).
 You can also experiment with other slow feeder options to see what peaks your pup’s interest.